 End to End CI Tests

-Jest and Puppeteer are used for end to end browser based tests and are contained in test/
+Jest and Puppeteer are used for end to end browser based tests and are contained in test/.
+To run these tests locally:

 - Copy .env.example to .env